 12:00 – 13:00 Lunch

 13:30 – Depart for range at COTEC

 14:00 – 17:30 – Effects demo & daylight shoot

 21:30 – Transport to Hotel - Finish

 Attendees can either drive to COTEC themselves or travel on the coach that will be provided.
-The coach will return to Salisbury after the event.
+The coach will return to Swindon after the event.